liushiliushi/Uncertainty_ft/README.md

 # Uncertainty Fine-tuning for Language Models

-This repository contains code for fine-tuning language models with uncertainty estimation capabilities.
+This is the official repository for *ConfTuner: Training Large Language Models to Express Their Confidence Verbally*.
 It supports multiple base models including Llama-3.1, Mistral, and Qwen.

 ## Setups